 Healthy teeth are important for a child’s overall growth, speech development, and confidence.
-Cavities can begin at an early age, but with proper care, parents can help protect their child’s teeth and build strong oral hygiene habits for the future.
+Learning how to protect your child’s teeth and prevent cavities early on can help ensure a lifetime of healthy smiles.
+Cavities can begin at an early age, but with proper oral care, regular dental checkups, and good hygiene habits, parents can help protect their child’s teeth and build strong oral health habits for the future.

 Tips to Protect Your Child’s Teeth

-- Start brushing early: Clean your child’s teeth as soon as the first tooth appears using a soft toothbrush and a small amount of toothpaste.
+- Start brushing early: Start dental care early by cleaning your child’s teeth and Protect your child’s teeth as soon as the first tooth appears, using a soft toothbrush and kid-friendly toothpaste.

-- Encourage regular brushing: Teach your child to brush twice a day, especially before bedtime.
+- Encourage regular brushing: Build good oral hygiene habits by teaching your child the importance of brushing twice a day, especially before bedtime.

-- Schedule regular dental visits: Early dental checkups help detect problems before they become serious.
+- Schedule regular dental visits: Schedule routine dental checkups with a pediatric dentist to detect potential oral health problems before they become serious.

 Why Early Prevention Matters